sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

   b)Construction of tracking player's lives when player is hit by the enemy/enemy objects is in progress.
 * Sequence Diagram for the whole game flow is in progress.

+Week6 (11/04/2017)
+* Built number of lives left functionality for player.
+* Built score tracking functionality for Alienships, AlienSoldiers and AlienCreatures.
+* Creating seperate scoreboard objects for each of the above said elements.

 Below are the instances that indicate, that the team adopted the 'Eliminate Waste' which is one of the lean core values:

 Week1 (09/16/2017)